 The Hasselblad X1D is covered for a period of one year or 100,000 exposures, whichever comes first.
 XCD lenses are also covered for one year.Our Take

-The Hasselblad X1D represents a new direction for the company, and while some aspects of the camera leave room for improvement, it is nevertheless an impressive machine.
+The Hasselblad X1D represents a new direction for the company, and one to which it remains committed by improving the camera constantly via new firmware.
 It does a commendable job of combining medium-format image quality and leaf shutter flexibility in a portable (and relatively affordable) package.
 It would make a great second camera for a high-end studio photographer, or a good first medium-format camera for someone who has been waiting for the right time to jump into the game.
-We also appreciate that Hasselblad continues to keep the camera current with firmware updates, improving performance and adding features over time.

-We do lament the lack of faster lenses (which would take more advantage of the large sensor), but we can hope wider apertures will come down the road.
-Also, now that it has electronic shutter capability, hopefully it won’t be long before we see adapters for legacy lenses from various manufacturers.
-Despite the recent firmware additions, the X1D is still priced too high to draw full-frame shooters away from Canon, Nikon, and Sony, but it may prevent some medium-format shooters from dropping down to full-frame.
-It is an important product for the high-end photography world; medium-format photographers simply haven’t had a camera like this before, and we expect many will be pleased with it.
+Even with the current discounted price of $6,495 (a savings of $2,500), the X1D is likely still too expensive to draw full-frame shooters away from Canon, Nikon, and Sony — but it may prevent some medium-format shooters from dropping down to full frame.
+This is an important product for the high-end photography world; medium-format photographers simply haven’t had a camera like this before, and we expect many will be pleased with it.

 Is there a better alternative?